sparklingdataocean/gh-pages/_posts/2025-01-25-slidingWindowGraph EEG.markdown

 <p></p>

-<p>The resulting DataFrame contains each graph's index, embedding vectors, and prediction results.
+The resulting DataFrame contains each graph's index, embedding vectors, and prediction results.
 The embeddings serve as high-dimensional representations of the EEG data, enabling further analysis of the underlying patterns and relationships identified by the GNN model.

 <p></p>